 If you listen to any vinyl record on good equipment there is no comparison to a CD.
 The vinyl sound will come to life.
 You will hear sounds that you do not hear on a CD.

-My all time favorite Johnny Cash song to listen to on vinyl is "Orange Blossom Special."
+One of my favorite Johnny Cash songs to listen to on vinyl is "Orange Blossom Special."

 When you play this vinyl album it sounds as if Johnny is giving a live performance.
 Once you hear it on vinyl you'll use the CD for a beer coaster.